vasilakisfil/api_bomb/README.md

 APIs in mind, was difficult to create a simple test, even more tricky to add more sophisticated requests and paid services didn't work for localhost.

+I am a nerd, I live inside HTTP and I want to test my API performance without spending too much time in this shit.

 So I built my own.
 Started as a funny gist, ended up as a fully fledged gem.